How can books hit the sweet spot between the reader and the story character?

 Children’s personalised books

-Personalised books use information about readers (for example their names, life experiences or physical appearance) to directly individualise the story content for them.
+Personalised books use information about readers to directly individualise the story content for them.
 In my personalised version of Cinderella, the main character still marries the prince charming, but her name is Natalia and she has my hair and eye colour.
 Such basic personalisation ensures, according to the publishers, greater identification with the story character.
 Publishers also point out that for children who are traditionally not positioned as the main story heroes, personalised books can boost children’s self-esteem and interest in reading.

 Parents interested in getting a personalised story for their children can nowadays choose from a wide variety of personalised book publishers.
 The simple ones offer personalisation with a few clicks: parents need only to specify their children’s name, hair, skin or eye colour to create a customised version of a popular story.
 The more sophisticated ones offer personalisation as the end product of the readers’ direct engagement with their platform (for example by playing some games in which the app collects information about the child).
 In our latest study (Bruheim Jensen et al., 2021), the main character was the child who had an adventure in Alaska, with other characters and the story-plot set standard by the publisher.